 What challenges are museums likely to face in the future?
 Are museums still best suited as venues for exhibiting, documenting, presenting and archiving collections, as well as initiating interaction between the viewer and the object?
 In view of globalisation, answering such questions has taken on an international dimension.
 For example, what consequences can we draw from the fact that collections frequently have a strong European and North American cultural orientation?
 What role do digitalisation and the possibilities of virtual reality play with respect to new models, methods and structures in museums?
-With a four-part international conference series titled “Museal Episode”, the Goethe-Institut and the Federal Cultural Foundation wish to promote the exchange of ideas and encourage participants to develop new concepts and projects for museums.
+With a four-part international conference series titled “Museal Episode”, the Goethe-Institut and the Federal Cultural Foundation wished to promote the exchange of ideas and encourage participants to develop new concepts and projects for museums.

 Meeting in Bahia (Salvador/ Brazil)

 To this end, 17 internationally renowned museum directors and curators from Brazil and other countries were invited to the Museum of Modern Art in Bahia (Salvador, Brazil) from 14 to 17 October 2015.
 Marcelo Rezende, director of the Museum of Modern Art in Bahia, hosted the first “Museum Episode” based on the slogan “Bring Your Museum to My Museum”.
-You can read the participants’ reports here.

 Meeting in La Paz and Santa Cruz (Bolivia)